William James College School PsyD Student Tari Selig Named New Hampshire School Psychologist of the Year

 Selig earned her undergraduate degrees in psychology and art from Simmons College before earning her master’s in school psychology from University of Massachusetts Boston.
 She entered the School Psychology PsyD program as a student with Advanced Standing in 2015 and is planning on completing her academic requirements within four years

-“Tari goes out of her way to help the students she serves to excel, and she puts this same level of dedication into her coursework at William James College,” said Jason Kaplan, School Psychology Department faculty member at William James College.
+“Tari goes out of her way to help the students she serves to excel, and she puts this same level of dedication into her coursework at William James College,”- Jason Kaplan, School Psychology Department faculty member at William James College.

 “I look forward to watching as Tari continues to grow as a student and a school psychology professional.”